2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/24/2026

+2:32 PM

+Not sure what this is all about.
+Seems to be an issue in the instrospection tool:

+ Neither Best nor Fast exists in your files as a config value.

+The only matches are:
+- project-create-agent-file.sh — the word "Fast" appears in human-readable tool descriptions ("Fast file discovery", "Fast content search").
+These are display strings, not enum values.
+- .kiro/agents/botz-project.json — the match is "fastest" inside the prompt text ("smartest and fastest software engineer"), again just prose.

+There is no field set to Best or Fast anywhere in your project.
+This confirms the introspect parse error (unknown variant 'Best', expected 'Fast') is coming from inside the Kiro CLI/tool layer, not from your botz-project files.

 9:52 PM
 Kiro is having trouble responding right now:
    0: Failed to receive the next message: request_id:, error: InternalServerError: Encountered an unexpected error when processing the request, please try again.